English Proficiency Requirement

-- International freshmen who are offered admission will be instructed to send official high school transcripts to the Office of Admissions at a later time.
+- All freshmen who are offered admission will be instructed to send official high school transcripts to the Office of Admissions at a later time.
 Official transcripts will be carefully reviewed against previously submitted transcripts, and an offer of admission will be rescinded in the case of altered, modified, or falsified documents.

 An applicant’s overall academic performance is a major factor in the admissions decision.
 We do not consider applicants with grades below a C average (2.0 on a 4.0 scale).
 Although a C average is the minimum requirement for admission consideration, a much stronger academic record is required to be competitive.

 - International freshmen who have taken the GCSE, O-Level, or SPM exams must have an official exam certificate by the November 15 application deadline.
 Students with preliminary results or predicted grades or those who will not receive the official exam certificate until after November 15 will not be eligible for admission consideration until the following year (2019).

 - Students who are completing advanced-level exams (A-levels, IB Diploma, etc.) may be given priority in admission over candidates who meet only minimum qualifications.
 Students submitting official advanced-level exam certificates may, upon enrolling at the UW, receive college-level credit for successfully completed exam subjects.